-A long, long time ago, on a continent far, far away, Mark Twain was an arrogant bastard.
+A long, long time ago, on a continent far, far away, Mark Twain was a prickly bastard.

-The following example of Twain’s undying love for his peers is from his crucifixion of James Fenimore Cooper’s novel The Deerslayer.
-He is referring specifically to romantic fiction – by which he means fiction that romanticises things, rather than stories about dull teens who fall in love with dull vampires.
-Taken completely out of context though (as Twain’s words usually are), it is just about the best advice any author could give, or get.
+The following is from his crucifixion of James Fenimore Cooper’s novel The Deerslayer.
+He is referring specifically to romantic fiction – by which he means fiction that romanticises things, as opposed to stories about dull teens who fall in love with dull vampires.
+Taken completely out of context though (as Twain’s words usually are), it is pretty solid advice.

 Here’s what he said: